-frequency converter design
+frequency converter design SOFTWARE

 In many situations for radio frequency emitters and receivers, there is a need for shifting a input waveform into a lower or higher frequency waveform.
 From an emission point of view, most of the signal processing is done within the range 10-100MHz.
 However, the emission bandwidth may be significantly higher (900MHz, 1.8GHz for mobile, 2.4, 5GHz for wireless local area network).
 A direct generation of the desired signal at such a high frequency would consume too much power.
 A low power frequency translator circuit is preferred.
 In the case of figure 12-67, the frequency converter shifts the original signal (Say 100MHz) to the desired emission frequency 900MHz.